-Aerosol cans that are not considered empty (due to residual material and/or pressure) can be a real problem for a small business.
+Aerosol cans that are not considered empty (due to residual material and/or pressure) can be a problem for a small business.
 Suppliers typically will not take back clogged or off-specification cans from a business which only purchases 10 or 15 cans of product a month yet may be more flexible when dealing with a large buyer of their products.
-The EPA regulations would require businesses to manage these few aerosol cans as hazardous waste even though households routinely dispose of aerosol cans as normal household trash.
+In March of 2018, the EPA proposed adding aerosol cans to the universal waste list.
+Some states, California included, were already allowing facilities to manage this hazardous waste under the Universal Waste rules.
+However, Nevada has not yet adopted this provision and so facilities must manage them as hazardous waste.

 Aerosol can aspirators are commercially available, and may prove to be a cost effective waste management investment for businesses generating a number of aerosol cans containing residual or off-specification material.
-The EPA has concluded that the process of emptying (aspirating) the aerosol cans as part of a recycling process (i.e., scrap steel recycling), would be exempt from RCRA regulation under 40 CFR§261.6(c) (except as specified in 40 CFR§261.6(d)).
+The EPA has determined that the process of emptying (aspirating) the aerosol cans as part of a recycling process (i.e., scrap steel recycling), is exempt from RCRA regulation under 40 CFR§261.6(c) (except as specified in 40 CFR§261.6(d).
 Once the cans are drained and de-pressurized, they are considered empty containers and are not regulated as hazardous waste.

 Businesses should be aware of health and safety concerns associated with puncturing aerosol cans and should use equipment designed for this purpose.
-Aspirating aerosol cans that are less than one gallon in size is considered a "Trivial Source" by the Nevada Bureau of Air Pollution Control and presumptively omitted from Class I, Class II, and Class III permit applications.
+Aspirating aerosol cans that are less than one gallon in size is considered a "Trivial Source" by the Nevada Division of Environmental Protection Bureau of Air Pollution Control and presumptively omitted from Class I and Class II air permit requirements.